Population (2019): 200,963,599

 The Federal Republic of Nigeria is often called the Giant of Africa, due to its sizeable population and economy.

-The country overtook South Africa to become the continent’s largest economy in 2014, after rebasing its GDP calculation to more than S$688 billion.2 Nigeria saw real GDP growth of 0.8% in 2017.
+The country overtook South Africa to become the continent’s largest economy in 2014, after rebasing its GDP calculation to more than S$688 billion.2 Nigeria saw real GDP growth of 2.27% in 2019, the highest since 2015.

 Large and Youthful Population

-Nigeria has the largest population in Africa, estimated at 190.6 million in 2017.
+Nigeria has the largest population in Africa, estimated at 206 million by 2020.
 This also makes it the seventh most populated country in the world.
 At the current average growth rate of 6.5% per year, Nigeria is likely to become the third most populous nation by 2050.

 Nigeria’s population is attractive to many businesses not just because of its size, but also due to its youth.
 Around 90 million Nigerians are under the age of 18, giving it the third-largest youth population after India and China.
 Indian companies should take note of the country’s sizeable population and hence available labour force, in addition to its large consumer market.

 Nigeria has 159 oil fields and 1,481 oil wells in operation.
 It is the largest producer of low-sulphur “sweet crude” in the Organization of Petroleum Exporting Countries (OPEC), producing around 1.9 million barrels per day (with an estimated maximum capacity of 2.5 million barrels).
 It is the tenth most petroleum-rich nation by size of reserves, and 70% of Nigeria’s government revenue is derived from oil.